comp-geoph-itera/lindu-software/README.md

 </p>
 Progress of Lindu Software Codes (for seismological data processing: determining and relocating hypocenter; traveltime tomography)

+We are still developing the package version: see more on [package](https://github.com/comp-geoph-itera/lindu-software/tree/package) branch.

 This is the development branch for the future release.

 See the [changelog file](https://github.com/comp-geoph-itera/lindu-software/blob/dev/CHANGELOG.md)